Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/00 Vanilla - Weapons/Weapon stats fix and rebalance patch/readme.txt

 Will now use a vanilla silencer like the vanilla Saiga 12.

--Hisalute's weapon mods.
+-Hisalute's weapon mods
 It covers Simple Weapon Pack, Misc Weapon Pack, and MG42 + MG3

--Ammo packs.
+-Ammo packs
 It covers other mods that add new ammo, currently 10mm Auto Ecosystem and Arsenal Overhaul 3 Late Comers.

--Other Mods.
+-Other Mods
 It covers individual mods.
 Currently the list is as follows, listed by authors:
 Athis: AK101 SP, AK103 BP, Groza custom, KAC Freak PDW, PSG1, M4 Spectre